 - You’re more likely to browse your phone, which makes it harder for you to fall asleep, and reduces your sleep quality.
 The negative impact of electronic-media usage before bedtime is well-documented, and occurs due to a multitude of reasons.
 Because of this, avoiding using your phone and other electronic devices before you go to sleep is considered to be an important aspect of sleep hygiene, which improves your sleep quality.

 - It increases the temptation to use the phone if you wake up throughout the night.
-Normally, you would want to just go back to sleep.
-However, if you have your phone nearby, you now have the temptation to check messages or browse Facebook (or perform any other pointless activity), until you eventually fall asleep again.
-This is obviously not good for your sleep.
+Normally, if you wake up in the middle of the night you would want to just go back to sleep.
+However, if you have your phone nearby, you now have the temptation to check messages or perform some other unnecessary activity on your phone, which is obviously not good for your sleep.

 - It makes it more likely that your phone will be the first thing you see in the morning.
-This isn’t inherently a bad thing, but you should consider whether this is what you want for yourself, or whether it’s just a bad habit for you.
-Basically, think about how starting your day by immediately checking your phone is affecting the way you feel and act in the morning, in terms of factors such as anxiety and productivity.
+This isn’t inherently a bad thing, but you should consider whether this is what you want for yourself.
+Basically, think about how starting your day by immediately checking your phone is affecting the way you feel, in terms of factors such as anxiety and productivity.

 Because of these issues, it’s better if you keep your phone out of reach when you go to bed.
-The further it is, the less temptation you will have to look at it before, during, and after you sleep.
-You can also take into consideration how its placement will affect your morning routine, and put it somewhere where it won’t be one of the first things you look at in the morning.
+The further it is, the less temptation you will have to look at it before or during your sleep.
+You can also take into consideration how its placement will affect your overall morning routine, and put it somewhere where it won’t be one of the first things you look at in the morning.

 What to do if you decide to keep your phone next to you